Meat on the menu, not the agenda, at COP27 climate conference

 THE OTHER WHITE MEAT

-Campaigners have even protested the food kiosks at the summit selling burgers and chicken - foods they say don't belong at a climate conference.
+Anti-meat campaigners have been protesting food kiosks at the COP27 summit for selling burgers and chicken - foods they say don't belong at a climate conference.

 "When you enter the conference, you have the scent of grilled animal meat in your nose.
 Which is dystopian to me," Weiss said.

-Not everyone minds the smell of barbecue, though, and several companies want to commercialize an emerging technology to grow meat in steel vats using microbial fermentation.
+But not everyone minds the smell of barbecue.
+That's why several companies represented at the summit want to commercialize an emerging technology to grow real meat in steel vats using microbial fermentation.

 "We think people want to eat meat," said Josh Tetrick, the CEO of GOOD Meat, who was serving up his company’s cell-based chicken during an event on COP27's sidelines.